BogdanIrimie/DistributedMonitoring/README.md

 Install [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

-For every module (FrontEnd, Scanner, Converter and Presenter), navigate to the pom.xml and run mvn `mvn -Dmaven.test.skip=true package` (this will create the jar without running unit tests)
+Navigate to the root directory and run the command `mvn package`, this will run all the tests and generate jar artefacts for all the components.

 ### Configuration